Artificial Intelligence Guidelines

 4. Development and procurement of AI tools

 The University supports the purchase of AI technologies to enhance research capabilities, streamline administrative processes, and enrich educational experiences.
-The selection and purchase of AI tools require rigorous evaluation, considering factors like cost-effectiveness, scalability, ethical considerations, and compatibility with existing systems.
+The selection and purchase of AI tools demands a rigorous evaluation process that considers cost-effectiveness, scalability, ethical implications and alignment with existing systems.
 The purchase of AI tools is subject to the Finance Governance Procedural Manual - Procurement of Goods & Services, Corporate Purchasing Card, Travel, and Motor Vehicles.

 Learning and teaching